DrDonk/OC4VM/readme.md

 * Optionally check the sha512 checksum matches that published with the release
 * Unzip the archive to extract the files
 * Navigate to the folder with the extracted files

+***
+Note:
+If you have installed the VMware Unlocker it is recommended that the Unlocker is uninstalled.
+OC4VM does not alter anything in the VMware program folders.
+***

 ### 2.2 Folder Contents